-1.4 How do senior leaders create an environment for organizational, faculty, and staff learning?
+1.4 How do senior leaders create an environment for organizational and workforce learning?

 All faculty and staff are eligible to enroll on campus in 9 semester credit hours per calendar year with no tuition charge.
-In addition, a number of faculty have been funded to take graduate level online courses to upgrade their qualifications and to gain experience in online operations so that new WTC online courses could be developed.
-Additionally, the Instruction Division sponsored two workshops for faculty during this reporting period: one focused on utilizing multiple teaching methods for older adults and another focused on the use of technology in the classroom.
+In addition, a number of faculty have utilized various grant funds to take graduate level online courses to upgrade their qualifications and to gain experience in online operations so that new WTC online courses could be developed.
+Additionally, the Instruction Division sponsored two workshops for faculty and staff during this reporting period: both focused on the review and revision of the IE Process and also educated new employees about the institutional effectiveness program at the college.